1991 Perfect Storm: Meteorological history

-Upon peaking in intensity, the nor'easter turned southward and gradually weakened; by November 1, its pressure had risen to 998 mbar.
+Upon peaking in intensity, the nor'easter turned southward and gradually weakened.
+By November 1, its pressure had risen to 998 mbar.
 The low moved over warm waters of the Gulf Stream, where bands of convection around the center began to organize.
 Around this time, the system attained subtropical characteristics.
-On November 1, while the storm was moving in a counter-clockwise loop, a tropical cyclone had been identified at the center of the larger low.
-(Although these conditions are rare, Hurricane Karl during 1980 formed within a larger non-tropical weather system.)

-By around 14:00 UTC on November 1, an eye feature was forming, and the tropical cyclone reached its peak intensity with maximum sustained winds of 75 mph; these estimates, combined with reports from an Air Force Reserve Unit flight into the storm and confirmation that a warm-core center was present, indicated that the system had become a Category 1 hurricane on the Saffir–Simpson Hurricane Scale.
+While the storm was moving in a counter-clockwise loop, a tropical cyclone had been identified at the center of the larger low (these conditions, although rare, had been observed: during 1980, Hurricane Karl formed within a larger non-tropical weather system).
+By approximately 14:00 UTC on November 1, an eye feature was forming, and the tropical cyclone reached its peak intensity with maximum sustained winds of 75 mph; these estimates, combined with reports from an Air Force Reserve Unit flight into the storm and confirmation that a warm-core center was present, indicated that the system had become a Category 1 hurricane on the Saffir–Simpson Hurricane Scale.
 The hurricane accelerated toward the northeast and quickly weakened back into a tropical storm.
 It made landfall near Halifax, Nova Scotia, at 14:00 UTC on November 2, with sustained winds of 45 mph.
 While the storm was approaching the coast, weather radars depicted curved rainbands on the western side of the system.
 After crossing over Prince Edward Island, the storm fully dissipated late on November 2.